Hakurunai/SwingProject/README.md

 ```

+## Dependencies

+This project uses Maven to manage dependencies.
+Maven will automatically download the required libraries when you build the project.

+- Logger : log4j-core 2.25.2
+- Config file : dotenv-java 3.2.0
+- Mail : sib-api-v3-sdk 7.0.0
+- Encryption : tink 1.19.0
+- FTP : commons-net 3.12.0
+- Unit test : junit-jupiter-api 6.0.0

 ## Installation

 1. Clone the project via git
 2. Open it via your IDE (I used IntelliJ for this one) and resolve dependencies via Maven
 3. Follow requirement concerning .env file
 4. Launch the app via main class

+## Usage

+- After launching the app, an interface will pop on screen, allowing you to use multiple buttons
+  - You can show the orders/product inside the database via buttons
+  - You can select multiple to none of those items from a list to get a detail view on only those you want
+  - You can edit one item, either by selecting it and using associated button or by double-clicking on it
+  - You can create/delete an item
+  - You can "realized" the deliveries => this will decrement the stock of the doable orders, who cannot now be deleted/edited
+  - You can then compute the profit made by these deliveries
+  - You can send a report file via mail
+  - You finally can export the data of the Database and send it via FTP on a remote server